 Tailpipe emissions are shown in Figure 19 and Figure 20, and key test results are summarized in Table 6.
-Full test results can be found in Table 20 in Appendix E. 18 Tailpipe emissions were initially high on lap 1, immediately following the cold start.
-19 Tailpipe emissions then decrease from lap 1 to lap 3 to a level close to the type-approval limit, or 11% above the limit as measured with a NO ${\rm x}$ sensor.
-After the third lap, which was in line with the duration of the NEDC test, tailpipe NO ${\rm x}$ emissions increased rapidly for laps 4 and 5, then stabilized through lap 9 before rapidly increasing again for laps 10 through 12.
+Full test results can be found in Table 20 in Appendix E. Tailpipe emissions were initially high on lap 1, immediately following the cold start.
+Tailpipe emissions then decrease from lap 1 to lap 3 to a level close to the typeapproval limit, or 11% above the limit as measured with a NOx sensor.
+After the third lap, which was in line with the duration of the NEDC test, tailpipe NOx emissions increased rapidly for laps 4 and 5, then stabilized through lap 9 before rapidly increasing again for laps 10 through 12.
 Emissions during laps 12 through 14 were more than eight times the type-approval limit.

-Average engine coolant temperature increased from 63°C to 87°C over the first three laps and then stabilized.20 Similarly, average exhaust temperature measured at the inlet of the SCR catalyst increased from 150°C to 212°C and stabilized after lap 3.
+Average engine coolant temperature increased from 63°C to 87°C over the first three laps and then stabilized.
+Similarly, average exhaust temperature measured at the inlet of the SCR catalyst increased from 150°C to 212°C and stabilized after lap 3.
 Thus, engine and SCR operating conditions did not contribute to the emission changes after lap 3.

-Engine-out NO_x emissions more than tripled from lap 3 to lap 5, then remained relatively constant through lap 14.
-SCR NO_x conversion behavior was quite different, as it was highest from laps 3-9 at more than 75% and then declined to 54% from laps 9-12.
+Engine-out $NO_x$ emissions more than tripled from lap 3 to lap 5, then remained relatively constant through lap 14.
+SCR $NO_x$ conversion behavior was quite different, as it was highest from laps 3-9 at more than 75% and then declined to 54% from laps 9-12.
 Figure

-18 The emissions results were not affected by DPF regeneration, as no regeneration events occurred during this test.
+The emissions results were not affected by DPF regeneration, as no regeneration events occurred during this test.
+19 The NO sensors used for our measurements were not active during the first minutes of the test to protect

-19 The NO_x sensors used for our measurements were not active during the first minutes of the test to protect them against water condensation.
-During that time, we relied only on the measurement from PEMS tailpipe, and we cannot calculate a NO_x conversion efficiency.
+The NOx sensors used for our measurements were not active during the first minutes of the test to protect them against water condensation.
+During that time, we relied only on the measurement from PEMS tailpipe, and we cannot calculate a NOx conversion efficiency.

-20 The engine warming up explains the significant reduction of CO2 emissions from lap 1 to 3.
+The engine warming up explains the significant reduction of CO2 emissions from lap 1 to 3.